andhikabagusprtma/my-it-journey/README.md

 3. sudo service cron start

 # Stop cron
-4. sudo service cron stop (if you )
+4. sudo service cron stop (if you want this program to stop)

 ## ⚠️ NOTES
 - Warnings like sudo: unable to resolve host are safe to ignore in WSL2.